Ios 2026: The Party Island with a Heart of Gold

 - Ferry: You must arrive by boat.
 It is on the main line between Piraeus (Athens) and Santorini.

 - From Santorini: 40-50 minutes by high-speed ferry.
-Many fly into Santorini and take the boat over.
+Many fly into Santorini and take the boat over — this is the most popular route.

-- From Athens: 4-7 hours depending on the ferry type.
+- From Athens (Piraeus): 4-7 hours depending on the ferry type (high-speed vs. conventional).

 Iconic Experiences & Sights